logicly-au/docs.iar-dst.online/domains/domain-3.rst

    a.
 Functioning is impaired in more than one of their usual roles including work, social, parenting and family, education, to the extent that they are unable to meet the requirements of those roles on average 1 to 2 days per month.

    b.
-The person experiences difficulties with basic self-care (hygiene, eating, appearance) on occasion but without threat to health.
+The person experiences occasional difficulties with basic activities of daily living but without threat to health.

 *Typical WSAS score for Moderate impact = 6-10*